So I feel like I’m a little late on a couple things. Okay, maybe really late.

 Allow this mixture to simmer for a while, and you’ll soon notice the warm and inviting smells of lemon, rosemary, and vanilla filling your entire home.

 Depending on how long it simmered, the scent may last for a few days.
 I discarded my mixture after the first day, but I’ve read that you may be able to reheat it one more time.
 After that, it may start to smell a little funky.
 Just a heads up 🙂

 I’m so glad I finally decided to try out stove top potpourri.
 All I can think about now are the different scent combinations I can try out for every season.

 This is a great way to freshen up your home while getting some spring cleaning done.
-If you haven’t already, be sure to check out my previous posts in this Spring Cleaning Series – 5 Tips That Will Make Cleaning Your House a Breeze and How to Declutter Your Entire House in One Week.
-If you follow along with this series, you’ll be sure to have your entire home looking and smelling fresh just in time for spring!
+If you haven’t already, be sure to check out my previous Spring Cleaning post – How to Declutter Your Entire House in One Week.
+It has quickly become my most popular post so far!